openresty/set-misc-nginx-module/README.markdown

 Description
 ===========

-This module extends the standard NginxHttpRewriteModule's directive set to provide more functionalities like URI escaping and unescaping, JSON quoting, Hexadecimal/MD5/SHA1/Base32/Base64 digest encoding and decoding, random number generator, and more!
+This module extends the standard HttpRewriteModule's directive set to provide more functionalities like URI escaping and unescaping, JSON quoting, Hexadecimal/MD5/SHA1/Base32/Base64 digest encoding and decoding, random number generator, and more!

-Every directive provided by this module can be mixed freely with other [NginxHttpRewriteModule](http://wiki.nginx.org/NginxHttpRewriteModule)'s directives, like [if](http://wiki.nginx.org/NginxHttpRewriteModule#if) and [set](http://wiki.nginx.org/NginxHttpRewriteModule#set).
+Every directive provided by this module can be mixed freely with other [HttpRewriteModule](http://wiki.nginx.org/HttpRewriteModule)'s directives, like [if](http://wiki.nginx.org/HttpRewriteModule#if) and [set](http://wiki.nginx.org/HttpRewriteModule#set).
 (Thanks to the [Nginx Devel Kit](https://github.com/simpl/ngx_devel_kit)!)

 Directives
 ==========